 The prescription drugs Invokana® (canagliflozin) and Invokamet® (canagliflozin and metformin) are used to treat Type 2 diabetes.
-However, they have been linked to an increased risk of serious complications, including leg and foot amputations and ketoacidosis, a potentially fatal medical condition that results in the body releasing dangerous acids into the bloodstream.
+However, they have been linked to an increased risk of serious complications, including Fournier’s gangrene, bladder cancer, and renal cancer.

-If you or your loved one took Invokana or Invokamet and underwent leg or foot amputation or experienced ketoacidosis, you may be entitled to compensation.
-Contact our drug injury lawyers now to see how we can help.
+If you or your loved one took Invokana or Invokamet and developed gangrene, bladder cancer, or renal cancer, you may be entitled to compensation.
+Contact our drug injury lawyers now to see how we may be able to help.

 Side Effects of Invokana® and Invokamet®

 An increased risk of the following dangerous conditions and side effects has been linked to Invokana and Invokamet:

 - Renal cancer

 If you or a loved one took Invokana or Invokamet and experienced any of these side effects, contact us immediately.
 Our drug injury lawyers may be able to help you recover compensation.

 Invokana and Invokamet belong to a class of drugs prescribed to treat patients with Type 2 diabetes called SGLT2 inhibitors.
 SGLT2 inhibitors help patients lower their blood sugar by preventing the buildup of glucose in the kidneys.

 The U.S. Food and Drug Administration (FDA) released a Drug Safety Communication in September 2018 stating that patients have developed Fournier’s gangrene as a result of taking Invokana and Invokamet.
 Fournier’s gangrene causes infection of the genitals and their surrounding areas, including muscles, nerves, tissues, and blood vessels.
 Although rare, the infection can become life-threatening if not treated quickly.